Watts-Lab/task-mapping/tasks/Estimating social quantity.md

 # Summary

-Groups of 2 to 5 answer questions requiring the estimation of a quantity
+Groups of 2 to 5 participants answer questions requiring the estimation of a quantity in real life.

 # References